shimspedy/sengov/content/states/arizona/ben-toma/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Ben Toma"
-seo_title: "contact Representatives Ben Toma"
+seo_title: "contact Representative Ben Toma"
 subheader:
-     greeting: Contact Representatives Ben Toma
+     greeting: Contact Representative Ben Toma
      description: Benjamin Cornel Toma, born in 1979 in Cluj Napoca, Socialist Republic of Romania, is a Romanian-American politician.
-He moved to the United States in 1987 and has been serving as a member of the Arizona House of Representatives for the 27th district.
+He moved to the United States in 1987 and has been serving as a member of the Arizona House of Representative for the 27th district.
 He was elected in November 2016 and assumed office in January 2017.
-description: Contact Representatives Ben Toma of Arizona.
+description: Contact Representative Ben Toma of Arizona.
 Contact information for Ben Toma includes email address, phone number, and mailing address.
 image: ben-toma.jpeg
 video:
 url:  /states/arizona/ben-toma/